vmarchaud/jsdoc-http-plugin/README.md

 The above would add a table under the route description that lists all the query parameters.

-You can use the `@query` tag as many times as you have parameters in your request url you whish to document.
+You can use the `@query` tag as many times as you have parameters in your request url you wish to document.

 ## @response